 “But it is not so, of course, that you contribute to the building up of the Church.
 Are you aware of what you are doing?
 Are you conscious that this goes directly against the Church, the Pope, the Ecumenical Council?
 How do you have the right to judge a Council?
 A Council, after all, whose decrees, in large part, were signed by you.
 We must pray and reflect, subordinating everything to Christ and to his Church.”

 The conflicting views of the Church between the two men deserves much more discussion.
 Consider the above a foretaste.
 But I will leave you with this, from the letter that Paul VI sent to Archbishop Lefebvre one month after the meeting.
-I have said repeatedly that the main problem with the position of Pope Francis’s critics is a distorted view of the doctrine of Papal Primacy.
+I have said repeatedly that the main problem with the position of Pope Francis’s critics is a distorted view of the Church’s doctrine regarding papal primacy.
 Paul takes it one step further in his critique of Lefebvre and accuses him of holding to a “warped ecclesiology.”
 As Pope Paul explains in his refusal to accommodate Lefebvre’s demands:

 “We cannot go back on the juridical suppression of the Priestly Fraternity of Saint Pius X. This has inculcated a spirit of opposition to the Council and to its implementation such as the Vicar of Christ was endeavoring to promote.